 Stakeholder Examples of how we listen What they care about Communities Letters, enquiries and surveys, local news, social media, local government and council engagement.
 Our communities want us to be an active neighbour, to support the causes that matter to them and make a positive difference through acting responsibly and thoughtfully.
 Customers Customer listening groups, sales of products, customer insight survey, social media and correspondence.
 We know that customers recognise that sustainability issues are important.
 They want us to make it easier for them to be supportive through healthier and more responsible buying habits, without additional cost.
 Results of our customer insight survey can be found on page 7.
 Colleagues Colleague Your Say forums, internal communications, Your Say surveys, colleague social media platforms and Corporate Responsibility initiatives.
 Our colleagues care about how we look after them, from their progression within the business to their engagement.
 They want to be treated equally and be rewarded by their commitment.
+Government expect Morrisons to positively contribute to a number o their environmental and societal agendas, engage with formal enquirie and adhere to legislation.
 Government and regulators Formal enquiries and correspondence, meetings, trade associations, social media and visits.
-Government expect Morrisons to positively contribute to a number of their environmental and societal agendas, engage with formal enquiries and adhere to legislation.
 Investors Enquiries, surveys, Annual General Meeting and meetings.
 Investors scrutinise our activity on a range of environmental and social measures as well as financial performance, to ensure risks are limited, new market opportunities are explored and the business is resilient to change.
 Non-Governmental Organisations (NGOs) Enquiries, surveys, collaborative projects, visits, meetings, blogs and social media.
-NGOs care about the impact we have on the environment and society.
-They ask us to make changes to the way we operate to help address a particular topical issue.
+NGOs care about the impact we have on the environment and society They ask us to make changes to the way we operate to help address a particular topical issue.
+Suppliers Conferences, meetings, visits, audits and surveys.
 Suppliers want to feel supported by Morrisons.
 Working closely with our buying teams to create good quality products for our customers.
 They want a relationship built on mutual trust and respect.